timothyrenner/slamdring/README.md

 It looks exactly like the input file with a new column containing the response.
 Note that it's not in the same order.

-Slamdring also works with CSVs that have a header (`--format csv-header`).
+Slamdring also works with CSVs that have a header (`--format csv-header`) and line delimited JSON files (`--format json`).
+For those formats, the response is put in a "response" field.
+For json, the response is parsed at the same "level" as the rest of the fields so each record in the output doesn't need to parse the response separately (unlike the CSV formats).

 See below for the full list of options available: